Common First-Time Homebuyer Mistakes to Avoid [Part 1]

 Before they left, I gave them three references for local lenders in the area to contact immediately to get pre-approved.
 The next day, the husband called me and let me know that they changed their minds and were reverting back to making an offer on the home I was holding open, and they were going to contact my recommended lenders that day.

-I followed up with them the next day to find out how they are doing, and the husband told me that he and his wife ‘finally communicated’ and decided that they’re not yet ready to buy.
+I followed up with them the next day to find out how they are doing, and the husband told me that he and his wife ‘finally communicated’ and decided that they were not yet ready to buy.

 Even the best communications and plans sometimes run into unforeseen circumstances.
 There is a client of mine that spent a lot of time with me looking for the right home that would be best for their family, and after much struggle, they finally found ‘the one.’